mozilla/glean/docs/user/metrics/timing_distribution.md

 Timing distributions are used to accumulate and store time measurement, for analyzing distributions of the timing data.

-To measure the distribution of multiple timespans, see [Timing Distributions](timing_distribution.md).
+To measure the distribution of single timespans, see [Timespans](timespan.md).
 To record absolute times, see [Datetimes](datetime.md).

+Timing distributions are recorded in a histogram where the buckets have an exponential distribution, specifically with 8 buckets for every power of 2.
+This makes them suitable for measuring timings on a number of time scales without any configuration.

 ## Configuration

-Timing distributions have a required `time_unit` parameter to specify the resolution and range of the values that are recorded.
-The allowed values for `time_unit` are:

-  - `nanosecond`
-  - `microsecond`
-  - `millisecond`
-  - `second`
-  - `minute`
-  - `hour`
-  - `day`

-Which range of values is recorded in detail depends on the `time_unit`, e.g. for milliseconds, all values greater 60000 are recorded as overflow values.

 If you wanted to create a timing distribution to measure page load times, first you need to add an entry for it to the `metrics.yaml` file: